History of Eglin Air Force Base: World War II

 Congressman Robert L. F. Sikes of Crestview in mid-April 1941 announced appropriations for construction and installation of water, sewage, electrical facilities, sidewalks, roads, fences, parking areas, landscaping and for the construction of a sewage disposal plant.
 Submitted to the WPA headquarters in Washington, D.C., in late March, the request received presidential approval in April.
 Work continued apace on some projects on a 24-hour-a-day basis.
-Almost would be spent on construction at Eglin during the four years, 1941–1944.
+Nearly was spent on construction at Eglin from 1941 to 1944.

 A housing shortage was partially eased by the construction of 100 units of the Plew Heights Defense Housing Project near Valparaiso for civil service employees and enlisted personnel.
 The Federal Works Agency, Division of Defense Housing, awarded the contract for the task to the Paul A. Miller Construction Company of Leesburg, Florida, on 5 May 1941, with construction beginning on 8 May.
 The 11 November 1941 deadline for completion was beaten by almost a month.

 Eglin Field was designated as the Air Corps Proving Ground on 19 May 1941.
 The Air Proving Ground Command was activated on 1 April 1942.

 In June 1941, the Officers Club of Eglin Field arranged to take over the Valparaiso Inn, Valparaiso, Florida, erected in 1924 by James E. Plew, as the "O Club".
 Doolittle Raiders would later lodge here during their training at Eglin.
 A recreation center for enlisted men was opened in Crestview on Saturday 21 June 1941, through the efforts of the Community Recreation Council, the Works Progress Administration, and the Okaloosa Progressive Association.

 In November 1941, the 97th Engineer Battalion, "consisting of approximately 1,000 colored troops under the leadership of white officers," were transferred from Camp Blanding, Florida, to Eglin Field.
 The battalion, under the command of Maj.
 Benjamin C. J. Fowlkes, made up largely of Selective Service trainees, and activated 1 June 1941, was "engaged in clearing ranges and auxiliary flying fields and also in constructing and maintaining roads on the huge Eglin Field Reservation."
 The unit was expected to return to Camp Blanding upon completion of its task.

 A new United Services Organization (USO) recreation facility for enlisted men opened in Valparaiso in February 1942, with the first formal dance held on Friday 27 February.

 On 10 March 1942, the first test flight of a second batch of Kettering-General Motors A-1 flying bombs was conducted at Eglin Field but crashed.